Frequently Asked Questions

 The club also has a lot of informally organised trips, heading to wherever the weather looks most promising.
-The best thing to do is to come along to The Castle/Brownswood on Monday evenings, or Mile End/Palm Tree on Wednesday evenings, and meet and get to know other members.
+The best thing to do is to come along to The Castle/Brownswood on Monday evenings, or Mile End/Palm Tree on Wednesday evenings, to meet and get to know other members.

 Trips are also organised through the our chat forum.